vinithmundhra/sc_periph/README.rst

 * Support for the U-Series Analog to Digital Converters (ADCs)

 *Note: support for USB devices is provided by the USB Device Component*

+module_analog_tile_support:

+* Support for the A-Series Analog to Digital Converters (ADCs)
+* Support for A-Series Watchdog Timer (WDT)
+* Library functions supporting sleep mode and the Real Time Clock (RTC)

 Known Issues
 ============